Irina Vysheslavska

 Irina Vysheslavska (born February 20, 1939) is a Ukrainian artist, painter, graphic artist and set designer.
 She is a member of the National Union of Artists of Ukraine, the International Association "Art of the peoples of the world", the Independent Art Association, "TERRA" in Kyiv and is a member of the "Maison des Artistes" in Paris, France.
 Her art has been shown in museums in Ukraine, France, Russia, and Azerbaijan among other places.

 Biography

 Irina Vysheslavska was born in Kiev on February 20, 1939, into a family of great cultural traditions.
 Her father Leonid Vysheslavsky was a noted poet and her mother Agnes Baltaga was a writer.
 Several of her ancestors were priests in Greece, Romania and Ukraine.

 Irina showed artistic talent since early childhood.
 She won the first prize for a watercolor, "Crossing the beach", at the republican exhibition of children's drawings when she was just 8 years old.

-Irina Vysheslavska studied in Kiev's State Art School with Taras Shevchenko.
-She studied at the Institute of Painting, Sculpture and Architecture with Ilya Repin, Leningrad (St. Petersburg), Russia.
+Irina Vysheslavska studied in Kiev's State Art School Taras Shevchenko.
+She studied at the Institute of Painting, Sculpture and Architecture Ilya Repin, Leningrad (St. Petersburg), Russia.
 Then she moved to Kiev and graduated from Kiev's Art Academy working under her teacher Vassily Zabashta.

 During her marriage with writer Anatoly Makarov, Irina signed her works as Makarova-Vysheslavska.
 Their son Glib Vysheslavsky is an artist and art-critic.